sahilson1/inifinite_series_fibonacci/readme.txt

 ********************IMPORTANT********************
-use python 3.8 and install numpy and matplotlib modules first in your terminal using: pip install nympy and pip install matplotlib
+use python 3.8 and install numpy and matplotlib modules first in your terminal using: pip install numpy and pip install matplotlib